Chorizite/DatReaderWriter/README.md

 - Full Dat BTree seeking / insertion / removal / range queries
 - Built-in caching options
 - net8.0;netstandard2.0;net48 nuget packages
+- *Most* DBObj file formats are in the dats.xml, which could be potentially used to generate readerwriters in other languages

 ## Basic Usage